lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 the following code does this:

-configures NVIDIA’s CUDA repository,Trust its packages (via GPG key) and installs CUDA 12.8
+configures NVIDIA’s CUDA repository,trusts its packages (via GPG key) and installs CUDA 12.8

 cd ~/Downloads